Armaroth/flarmio-frontend-assignment/README.md

 ### 2. install the dependencies (vite server) by typing npm install on the command line

-### 3. type npm run dev for the vite server to serve the index.hmtl file
+### 3. type npm run dev for the vite server to load the index.hmtl file

+## Alternatively you can load the html file using any server of your preferance.